ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d3 - a - React - State hook and events.md

 Bonus 4:
 - Implement the functionality to change theme with a single button (ex. toggleTheme) and a single function.
-- If theme changes, update the button (ex. display a different emoji).
+- If theme changes, update the button (eg. display a different emoji).